-(d) Meetings, Rules and Procedures
+(d) Meetings, Rules and Procedures.

 - 1. The Commission shall meet at least twice each month unless it determines that one meeting is sufficient in a particular month.
 The Commission shall notify the public of the time and place of the meeting and provide time for public comment at each meeting.
 The Commission shall meet at least twice each year in locations other than City Hall. - 2.
 The Commission shall establish rules and procedures for the conduct and operations of its business.
 Such rules shall be made available to the public. - 3.
 Five (5) members shall constitute a quorum.
-If a quorum is not established by the regular members in attendance, the Chairperson of the Commission may designate one or more alternate members to establish a quorum and cast votes.
-Motions on all matters may be approved by a majority of those Commission members present.
+If a quorum is not established by the regular members in attendance, the Chairperson of the Commission may designate one or more Aalternate Commissioners to establish a quorum and cast votes.
+Motions on all matters may be approved by a majority of those Commissioners members present unless otherwise specified in this Charter Section 604.

-(e) Budget and Staffing
+(e) Budget and Staffing.